-How Anser Advisory Enables Full Lifecycle Project Tracking Through OpenSpace
+How Anser Advisory Enables Full Lifecycle Project Tracking With OpenSpace

-In 2019, Anser began piloting OpenSpace for 360 photo documentation, drawn to how easy it was to use.
+In 2019, Anser began piloting OpenSpace for 360° photo documentation, drawn to how easy it was to use.
 To document a site, an inspector previously had to go around with a phone or camera and try to figure out what was most critical to capture.
-OpenSpace only requires someone walk the site with a 360 camera attached to their hard hat; they don’t even need to think about photo documentation.
-With OpenSpace, inspectors can effortlessly capture all the details of a project site, including signage, striping and pavement conditions, while remaining focused on their inspection work.
+OpenSpace only requires someone to walk the site with a 360° camera attached to their hard hat; they don’t even need to think about photo documentation.
+With OpenSpace, inspectors can effortlessly capture all the details of a project site, including signage, striping, and pavement conditions, while remaining focused on their inspection work.
 It’s also easy to keep the record up-to-date by simply walking the site every day.

 “A picture is worth a thousand words; OpenSpace is worth a billion words,” said Lucas Rathe P.E., a Resident Engineer at Anser Advisory.
 “It creates a full world.”